 An emotional Bellew had nothing but praise for his victorious opponent after the fight, warmly embracing him and kissing him to the forehead.

 “I tried to go for it, I tried to get him,” said Bellew.
 I don’t even know what he caught me with.
 He’s so hard to pin down.
 I fought my very very best, he’s just better than me.
 “You’ve got to accept it.
 Oleksandr Usyk is pound for pound material.
 He’s slick, he’s strong, and he’s exceptional.
-Give him him credit … I have nothing but respect for him.”
+Give him credit … I have nothing but respect for him.”

 “Thank you Tony, thank you Manchester,” replied Usyk in the ring.
-“The good champions become that with with good opposition,” said Usyk in a nod to Bellew.
+“The good champions become that with good opposition,” said Usyk in a nod to Bellew.

 “I knew he would do it like that, he has nothing to lose,” said Usyk of Bellew’s go for broke style.

 Is Usyk now bound for the heavyweight division?
 Initially, he begged off answering.
 “You know what, I had the most difficult year in my life.
 I want to relax, spend time with my family, and after the rest I can speak about my future,” said Usyk.

 But promoter Alexander Krassyuk of K2 Promotions was far more forthcoming.
 “We can do much in boxing.
 Bringing Usyk to heavyweight will bring new spirit to the heavyweight division, and he needs to fight Anthony Joshua.”
 When quizzed again about the prospect, Usyk said, “Of course, I will have another extra pasta for dinner.”